 My pick of last week's news is Therese Coffey’s Letter to Ofgem.
 I wonder what the reply will say?
 Tweet of the week Dear @Ofgem & @KwasiKwarteng.
 Pls reverse the recent burden shift to the standing charge (rather than unit rates) for the next price cap.
 It was regressive & means cutting usage has less impact on bills.
 Even those using NO energy now pay £165/yr for electricity, … [Read more...]

-Every week on a Sunday I publish my selection from the last week's news about debt, debt advice and policy.
+Every Sunday I publish my selection from the last week's news about debt, debt advice, debt regulation and policy issues.

 If you would like to be sent an email when my round-up post goes out, please Subscribe to Debt Camel - there is a box at the bottom of every page to do this.

 My pick of last week's news is Deductions: Driver of Poverty Tweet of the week This long thread from James Plunkett: Eugh.
 Really starting to feel it in the pit of my stomach whenever we talk about the cost of living crisis.
 I've been wondering for a while how dicey things will get and I increasingly think the answer is *very*.
 (1/n) — James Plunkett (@jamestplunkett) May 11, … [Read more...]

 My pick of last week's news is How high will interest rates go? - despite being in the Mail with a clickbait headline, it is a detailed and measured article on interest rates.
 If you are interested in high-cost credit policy, read Extending credit: Understanding pawnbroking customers’. options Tweet of the week This week I did not see clients who cannot choose between heating or … [Read more...]